NanoAdblocker/NanoCore2/notes/developer_notes.md

 - `storage.js > µBlock.loadRedirectResources` checks whether `results` is an
   array, but it is guaranteed to be an array as it comes from `Promise.all`.

+- `storage.js > µBlock.compileFilters > reLocalIp` has a group but is never
+  used.